Get the Details

-Build your field investigation skills using binoculars, hand lenses, field journals, and digital tools such as i-buttons, GPS units, probeware as you conduct inquiry-based field explorations.
+Build your field investigation skills using binoculars, hand lenses, field journals, and digital tools and probeware as you conduct inquiry-based field explorations.

 Spend a day in an Amazon village as you explore the complexities of sustainability and the role education in creating a sustainable future for Amazon children.

 Work with fellow educators to explore strategies for using the Amazon as a vehicle for incorporating STEM education, inquiry-based learning, and sustainability science education into

 K-12 educators, Interdisciplinary Teams, Administrators, University Professors, Environmental Educators, and other Formal and Non-formal Education Professionals.

 Click HERE for all the details on registration, fees, insurance, air travel, and more!

 Contact Christa Dillabaugh, program director, at firstname.lastname@example.org or 1-800-431-2624 learn how YOU can join us in the Amazon and rekindle your sense of wonder; reimagine experiential education; reinvigorate your passion for inquiry education; and redefine your definition of professional development.